NealHelman/nexus-voting-module/README.md

 ### 1. Download & Install

-- Download the latest version of the Voting Module from the [GitHub Releases page](https://github.com/[YOUR_ORG]/[YOUR_REPO]/releases/latest).
+- Download the latest version of the Voting Module from the [GitHub Releases page](https://github.com/NealHelman/nexus-voting-module/releases/latest).
 - Extract the module ZIP file.
 - In your Nexus Wallet, go to the Modules section and install the Voting Module.
+There is no build process.

 ### 2. Open the Voting Module